 In a legal context, to receive payment for perpetuating the lie that a defendant is different from a perpetrator.
 See prosecute.

 Paid public servant responsible for building cases (see investigate), establishing rapport with complainants and treating suspects as targets.

 (US: discovery) Legal requirement for the prosecution to reveal to the defence any information that may permit a perpetrator to go scot-free.
 Increasingly ignored.

 Any statement in a complainant's testimony that apparently defies logic, is contradictory, contravenes provable facts of time and place or otherwise offends against credibility.
 Discrepancies are caused by trauma and cannot discredit a complainant's truth (see trauma and my truth).
-A discrepancy may be what was once called an untruth or even a lie, but those terms are now confined to inconsistencies in the accused's testimony.
+A discrepancy may be what was once called an untruth or even a lie, but those terms are now confined to inconsistencies in the pervert's testimony.